Wind Wolves Preserve

-Wind Wolves Preserve is a nature preserve in the southern Transverse Ranges at the edge of California’s Central Valley, where grasslands rise into oak woodlands and montane forests.
-The property abuts Los Padres National Forest, serves as a major wildlife corridor linking the Sierra Nevada and Coast Range, and supports one of the state’s largest populations of Tule elk.
-It contains significant Native American archaeological sites.
-The preserve also hosts extensive environmental education programs.
+Wind Wolves Preserve is a nature preserve in the southern Transverse Ranges at the edge of California's Central Valley, where grasslands transition into oak woodlands and higher-elevation forests.
+The property borders Los Padres National Forest and forms part of the regional wildlife corridor linking the Sierra Nevada and Coast Range.
+The preserve supports wildlife such as tule elk and contains Native American archaeological sites.
 The 93000 acre preserve is owned and managed by The Wildlands Conservancy as part of its system of preserves.